jasp-stats/jaspQualityControl/inst/help/msaAttribute.md

 One of the aims is thus to determine the accuracy of the investigated operators.

 ## Input
+-------
 ### Data Format
--------
-Data can be in the form of all observations in one column ("Column" option) or across rows with a subgroup index ("Row" option).
+Data can be in the form of all observations in one column ("Single column") or across rows with a subgroup index ("Across rows").

 ### Assignment Box
 - Operators: the operators in the measurement system.